-These studies often leverage both discourse and network analysis in mapping online discourse communities (Himelboim et al., 2013; Klein & Muis, 2018; Krutrök & Lindgren, 2018; Willaert et al., 2022).
-The discourse analysis is typically done through manual content analysis (Himelboim et al., 2013; Klein & Muis, 2018; Krutrök & Lindgren, 2018).
-However, manual content analysis can be time consuming and difficult to replicate.
-Other social media studies have successfully leveraged machine learning topic modeling methods to perform content analysis more efficiently and address these issues.
+These studies often leverage both discourse and network analysis in mapping online discourse communities (Willaert et al., 2022; Krutrök and Lindgren 2018; Klein and Muis 2018; Himelboim et al., 2013).
+The discourse analysis is typically done through manual content analysis (Krutrök and Lindgren 2018; Klein and Muis 2018; Himelboim et al., 2013).
+However, manual content analysis can be exceedingly time consuming and difficult to replicate.
+Other social media studies have successfully leveraged machine learning topic modeling methods to perform content analysis much more efficiently and address these issues.
 Törnberg and Törnberg (2016, p.
 132) published the first study combining topic modeling and discourse analysis of social media data.
-They used the Latent Dirichlet Allocation (LDA), a popular topic modeling algorithm (Vayansky & Kumar, 2020), to inductively identify themes in a corpus of texts (Törnberg & Törnberg, 2016).
+They used the Latent Dirichlet Allocation (LDA), a popular topic modeling algorithm (Vayansky and Kumar 2020), to inductively identify themes in a corpus of texts (Törnberg and Törnberg 2016).
 For a corpus of text documents, this algorithm identifies the probability of a word appearing in a topic and a topic appearing in a document.
 The number of initial topics is determined by the researcher.
 The probability values associating each word and document with a topic are determined through an iterative process that maximizes the joint probability distribution of the words and documents and the topics (Maier et al., 2018).
-Subsequent studies have applied LDA topic modeling to social media data to study diverse issues such as health (Chipidza et al., 2021; Zakkar & Lizotte, 2021), environmental policy (DePaula & Harrison, 2018), and protests (Stine & Agarwal, 2020).
+Subsequent studies have applied LDA topic modeling to social media data to study diverse issues such as health (Chipidza et al., 2021; Zakkar and Lizotte 2021), environmental policy (DePaula and Harrison 2018), and protests (Stine and Agarwal 2020).